sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-05-15-Testing-with-Reflections.md

 The `getDeclaredMethod(String name)` method on `personClass` will search for a method in that class that has a name matching the provided string, and will include `private` and `protected` methods in its search.
 There is another method, `getMethod(String name)`, but this will only retrieve `public` methods, so it is not suitable here.
 If a match is found, then a [`Method`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/reflect/Method.html) object is returned.

 We then override the access permissions for this reference to the `generateSocialSecurityNumber()` method by calling `Method.setAccessible()` with the flag set to `true`.
 This will tell Java to skip any access checks when the method is called via this particular `Method` object.
-Other calls to the method, either via regular usage or through other instances of `Method` objects for the same method, will still be subject to normal access checks.
+Other calls to the method, either via regular usage or through other `Method` objects representing the same method, will still be subject to normal access checks.

 We can now use `Method.invoke()` to call the method.
 Because `generateSocialSecurityNumber()` is an instance method (i.e. not static), it needs an instance of its declaring class in order to be called, just like how we regularly call instance methods.
 So, the `testPerson` object is passed as the first argument to `invoke()`.
 If the method being invoked is static, then this argument is still required but will be ignored, and so passing `null` will suffice.